namuol/jv8/README.md

 ./build.sh -j4 # Use the `-h` flag to see options
 ```

 Have a snack while you wait.
-This will result in 3 key files:
+This will result in 3 essential files:
 ```
   dist/
+    jv8.tar.gz/
+      libs/
-  jv8.jar
+        jv8.jar               # Java code
-libs/armeabi/
-  libgnustl_shared.so
+        armeabi/
+          libgnustl_shared.so # Android C++ STL support
-  libjv8.so
+          libjv8.so           # JV8 JNI code
 ```

 There will also be GDB stuff in here; the build script does not generate production